DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-03-02-full-or-unavailable-courses.md

 {{ appUserNeed({
   description: "As a candidate trying to pick a specific course that’s full I need to be prevented from choosing it
-So that I don’t try and apply to a course that can’t accept me" }) }}
+So that I do not try and apply to a course that can’t accept me" }) }}

 {{ appUserNeed({